Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

-The rest of this section will use the following conventions: a \emph{multigraph} can have multi-edges and self-loops while a \textit{simple graph} cannot, and we write ``graph'' if the distinction is not relevant.
-The maximum degree is denoted by $\Delta$, the \emph{degree sequence} is the $\Delta$-tuple $(\text{\# nodes of degree $a$})_{a=1}^{\Delta}$ and the \emph{curvature sequence} is the $(2\Delta-1)$-tuple (\# edges with Forman--Ricci curvature $4-\kappa$)$_{\kappa=2}^{2\Delta}$; see Figure \ref{fig: example JDM and sequences} for an example.
-Note that this is different from how we defined the curvature sequence $\mathcal{C}$ before; it records the frequency of all possible curvatures rather than the multiset of curvatures itself.
-Since both definitions contain the same information, we will use the same name.
+The rest of this section will use the following conventions and definitions.
+A \emph{multigraph} can have multi-edges and self-loops while a \textit{simple graph} cannot, and we write ``graph'' if the distinction is not relevant.
+For a graph $G=(V, E)$ with maximum degree $\Delta$, we denote the set of nodes with degree $a$ as $V_a = \{v \in V(G): \deg(v) = a\}$.
+The cardinality $\vert V_a\vert$ of this set is the number of nodes with degree $a$, and we define the \emph{degree frequencies} of a graph as the $\Delta$-length tuple